cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 interpreted as determined by the application requirements as there is no universal standard for UTC count-of-seconds time before 1970-01-01T00:00Z (this is particularly true for points in time that precede discontinuities in national calendars).
+The same applies to non-finite values.

 To indicate fractional seconds, floating point values can be used within Tag 1 instead of integer values.
 Note that this generally